The Office (American TV series): Crew

-Greg Daniels developed the British Office series for American television and served as the showrunner for the first four seasons of the series.
+Greg Daniels adapted the British Office series for American television and served as the showrunner for the first four seasons.
 He then left the position when he co-created the comedy series Parks and Recreation with fellow Office writer Michael Schur and divided his time between both series.
 Paul Lieberstein and Jennifer Celotta were named the showrunners for the fifth season.
 Celotta left the series after the sixth season and Lieberstein stayed on as showrunner for the following two seasons.
 He left the showrunner spot after the eighth season for the potential Dwight Schrute spin-off, The Farm, which was eventually passed on by NBC.
 Daniels returned to the showrunner position for the ninth and final season.
 Other executive producers include cast members B. J. Novak and Mindy Kaling.
 Kaling, Novak, Daniels, Lieberstein and Schur made up the original team of writers.
-Kaling, Novak, and Lieberstein also served multiple roles on the series, as they played regular characters on the show, as well as wrote, directed, and produced episodes.
+Kaling, Novak, and Lieberstein also served multiple roles on the series, as they played regular characters on the show, as well as wrote, directed, and produced numerous episodes.
 Credited with twenty-four episodes, Kaling is the most prolific writer among the staff.
 Ricky Gervais and Stephen Merchant, who created the original British series, are credited as executive producers and wrote both pilot and the third-season episode "The Convict".
-Merchant later directed the episode "Customer Survey", while Gervais appeared in the episodes "The Seminar" and "Search Committee", reprising his role as David Brent from the British series.
+Merchant later directed the episode "Customer Survey", while Gervais appeared briefly in the episodes "The Seminar" and "Search Committee", reprising his role as David Brent from the British series.